jpfluger/examples/ubuntu-14.04/nvm-for-node-package-management.md

 > Back to [Table of Contents](https://github.com/jpfluger/examples)

-# Using nvm for node package management
+# Using nvm for Node Package Management

 The production server is required to run node.
 But what if a new version of node comes out?
 What is the best way to manage the upgrade or downgrade process?
 Especially on a production server?